nav-e/range-anxiety-research-/README.md

 Computation and visualization of the vehicle's range.

-Given initial Latitude and Longitude, or OSM Node Id, and range value, outputs a list of nodes forming the edges of a polygon.
+Given initial Latitude and Longitude, or OSM Node Id, and range value, outputs a list of nodes forming the edges of a [polygon](https://gist.github.com/bfmags/6cd82eaf4270a9657ff7b1301e51d574) or a group of [markers](https://gist.github.com/bfmags/6a7ef7cfd080460e3c18578476bbcae4), with a rest endpoint for both requests.
 If sucessful, the API will return a JSON Object following the [GeoJSON](http://geojson.org/) format specification.

 See below for examples of how to use the API.